openziti/ziti-doc/docusaurus/docs/guides/Public_Cloud_Deployment/Controller.md

 - After the Validation passed.
 Press **Create** to create VM.
 ![Diagram](/img/public_cloud/Create-Azure5.jpg)

-- **Optional:** You can associate an DNS name to the public IP of your VM.
-You can do this from "Virtual machine" page.
+- **Important:** If you are creating the network controller, you need to associate an DNS name to the public IP of your VM.
+- You can do this from "Virtual machine" page.
 ![Diagram](/img/public_cloud/Create-Azure6.jpg)

 </TabItem>